piercus/Seed/README.md

 ## Introduction

-Seed.js is a part of the fjs project.
+Seed.js was a part of the fjs project.
 Seed.js is an abstract JavaScript Constructor, that would fullfill the following requirements :

 *   **inheritance**, `Seed.extend` and the `"+method"` convention help you inherit fast and easily, see [Extend with Seed.js](Seed/blob/master/Extendable.md)